markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 and
 [sim/usb-pack-gen.cpp](https://github.com/markus-zzz/usbdev/blob/dev/sim/usb-pack-gen.cpp).
 It allows both encoding and decoding of USB packets.
 In essence it consists of three layers

 * UsbPacket - Base class for the various USB packet types (SETUP,IN,OUT,DATA0,DATA1,ACK,NAK) that allow easy high level manipulation.
-The UsbPacket.
+UsbPacket is derived into the various packet types.
-* USbBitVector - A sequence of bits.
+* USbBitVector - A sequence of USB bits.
 * UsbSymbolVector - A sequence of USB symbols (J,K,SE0,SE1).

 There are methods for translating in both directions performing the necessary